-The APSA Minority Fellows program is designed primarily for minority (or underrepresented) students applying to enter a doctoral program in political science.
-Additional eligibility criteria include:
+The APSA Minority Fellows program is designed for minority or underrepresented students applying to enter doctoral programs in political science for Fall 2015.
+Eligibility criteria include:

 - Applicants must be members of one of the following racial/ethnic minority groups: African Americans, Asian Pacific Americans, Latinos/as, and Native Americans (federal and state recognized tribes)